cdeterman/gpuR/README.md

 Welcome to my R package for simple GPU computing.
 Although there are a few existing packages to leverage the power of GPU's they are either specific to one brand (e.g. NVIDIA) or are not very user friendly.
-The goal of this package is to provide the user a very simple R API.
+The goal of this package is to provide the user a very simple R API that can be used with any GPU (via an OpenCL backend).
 This is accomplished by interfacing with the ViennaCL library that I have packaged in the R package [RViennaCL](http://github.com/cdeterman/RViennaCL).
 To make the R API simple, I created new classes similar to the structure of the [Matrix](http://cran.r-project.org/web/packages/Matrix/index.html)